tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_version_control.md

 {% include random_ad2.html %}

 When you add files to Git and commit them, Git takes a snapshot of the committed files at that point in time.
 When you commit another change, Git creates another snapshot.
 If you decide to revert to an earlier version of the file, you just revert to the particular snapshot.
-This is the basic idea of versioning content.
+These snapshots are the basic idea behind versioning content.

 ## Basic workflow with version control